waleedGeorgy/New-Portfolio/README.md

 # My New Portfolio Website
-Simple my portfolio website, made with TypeScript, NextJS and Tailwind.
+Simply my portfolio website, made with TypeScript, NextJS and Tailwind.